learningequality/kolibri-docs/docs/install/_initial_setup.rst

 To do the initial setup of your Kolibri facility after the installation, follow these steps.

 .. note::
   You need to do the initial setup only once, the first time you start Kolibri after the installation.
+You can change all the settings later, *except the type and the name of the facility*.

 #. **Select the default language for Kolibri.**

   	.. figure:: img/select-language.png
-	   :alt: Select the default Kolibri language.
+	   :alt: Step 1 of 7 with language options.

 	   Select the default Kolibri language.